What Is Tartar?

 - Brush regularly, twice a day for 2 minutes a time.
 A 30-second scrub twice a day won’t remove plaque or prevent tartar.
 Use a brush with soft bristles that is small enough to fit into your mouth.
 Be sure to include the hard-to-reach surfaces behind your teeth and on your rear molars.

-- Studies have found that electronic, or powered, toothbrushes may get rid of plaque better than manual models.
+- Studies have found that electronic or powered, toothbrushes may get rid of plaque better than manual models.
 No matter which type you use, be sure it has the American Dental Association (ADA) seal of approval.
 These have undergone rigorous quality control and safety tests.

 - Choose tartar-control toothpaste with fluoride.
 Fluoride will help repair enamel damage.
-Some products have a substance called triclosan that fights the bacteria in plaque.

 - Floss, floss, floss.
 No matter how good you are with a toothbrush, dental floss is the only way to remove plaque between your teeth and keep tartar out of these hard-to-reach areas.